My reading today is Luke 12:22-34 and the prompt is asking me to consider what worries and fears I wish to let go of as I begin this retreat journey.

 We maintained our Conference responsibilities, serving on various boards and committees at both District and Conference level.
 Oh, and I shouldn’t forget the ongoing denominational turmoil that persists in the UMC.
 Nor should I forget the fallout we had to deal with in the aftermath of the January 6th insurrection at the Capitol – the words chosen and published by our cabinet were less than helpful amidst the wider tension of our times (although I was not in disagreement with the points being made by them!)

 On top of all this, I have spent countless hours with dozens of people throughout the duration of the pandemic, listening to their pain and struggle.
-And I have also spent hours listening to the people who felt they needed to come and tell me how I ought not to preach about matters of justice and righteousness in our world – not that I really did preach that much about those matters at all.
+And I have also spent hours listening to the people who felt they needed to come and tell me how I ought not to preach about matters of justice and righteousness in our world.

 We have grieved the losses of people along the way – the losses of our people who felt they could not hang in there or be supportive of our church any longer.
 Some have moved on to other churches – I wish them well.
 Truly.
 Some just got out of the habit and rhythm of worship.
 I hope we will be able to welcome them back in the near future.